spacetelescope/jwst/docs/jwst/jump/description.rst

 ===============
 This step has the option of running in multiprocessing mode.
-In that mode it will split the input data cube into a number of slices based on the number of available cores on the host computer and the value of the --max_cores input parameter.
+In that mode it will split the input data cube into a number of slices based on the number of available cores on the host computer and the value of the max_cores input parameter.
 By default the step runs on a single processor.
-At the other extreme if --max_cores is set to 'all', it will use all available cores (real and virtual).
+At the other extreme if max_cores is set to 'all', it will use all available cores (real and virtual).
 Testing has shown a reduction in the elapsed time for the step proportional to the number of real cores used.